ecoiahq/content-ops-starter/content/pages/index.md

     subtitle: ''
     text: >+
       <div style="text-align: center">Our innovative fundraising mechanism,
-      **EcoiaFund™**, empowers clients to monetise creative content into direct grassroots contributions.
+      **EcoiaFund™**, gives our clients the option to monetise content into direct grassroots contributions.
 With every project we deliver, we harness blockchain technology to seamlessly fund global causes—at no extra cost.</div>